-In 2011.
-Housing Urban the & Department, Government of Odisha notified an Urban Sanitation Strategy, with the goal of transforming urban Odisha into community-driven, totally sanitised, safe, healthy, and livable cities and towns, and outcomes in line with the National Urban Sanitation Policy (NUSP), 2008, the National Water Policy, 2002, the National Environment Policy, 2006, the State Water Policy 2007.
+2011, the Housing & Urban Department.
+Government Odisha of notified an Urban Sanitation Strategy, with the goal of transforming urban Odisha into community-driven, totally sanitised, safe, healthy, and livable cities and towns, and outcomes in line with the National Urban Sanitation Policy (NUSP), 2008, the National Water Policy, 2002, the National Environment Policy, 2006, the State Water Policy, 2007.